AntonShapovalov/Clean-Architecture-Spring/README.md

 * Open the browser and navigate to [http://localhost:8080](http://localhost:8080)

 #### Command line or IDE
-An alternative way is to run the application using command line:
+An alternative way is to run the application using the command line:
 ```shell
 java -jar release/app-release.jar
 ```